Management

 Arun Srivastava

-Dr. Srivastava, Professor in the Division of Cellular and Molecular Therapy in the departments of Pediatrics and Molecular Genetics & Microbiology and a member of the Powell Gene Therapy Center, UF Genetics Institute and UF Health Cancer Center, was recognized for his distinguished contributions over more than four decades to the field of gene therapy.
+Dr. Srivastava is Professor in the Division of Cellular and Molecular Therapy in the Departments of Pediatrics and Molecular Genetics & Microbiology, and a member of the Powell Gene Therapy Center, UF Genetics Institute and UF Health Cancer Center.
+He trained with AAV pioneer, the Late Prof. Kenneth I. Berns.
+Over the past four decades and a half, Dr. Srivastava has made many significant contributions to the field of gene therapy with AAV vectors.

-His fundamental studies of adeno-associated virus, or AAV, molecular biology and the development of next-generation and optimized AAV vectors have paved the way for new and more effective treatments for genetic diseases.
+Dr. Srivastava was the founding scientist of the very first AAV gene therapy company, Avigen, which was launched in 1992.
+His fundamental studies on the molecular biology of AAV, and the development of next-generation and optimized AAV vectors have paved the way for new and more effective treatments for genetic diseases.

 Dr. Srivastava has received uninterrupted research funding for 41 years from the National Institutes of Health, been awarded 21 U.S. patents, founded four startups and mentored 45 postdoctoral and clinical fellows.
 His laboratory has identified two AAV vectors that efficiently transduce primary human cells, and his current research focuses on gene therapy for genetic diseases such as hemophilia and muscular dystrophies, malignant disorders such as liver cancers, and “nuclease-free” genome editing for β-thalassemia and sickle cell disease.